What to Eat After the Stomach Flu or Food Poisoning

 But before you explore what to eat after the stomach flu, you might want to take notes on what to avoid when battling a stomach bug so you don't exacerbate the pain.
 Sheri Kasper, registered dietitian and co-founder of Fresh Communications, suggests steering clear of caffeine, as it can be irritating to the stomach and may make certain symptoms (like diarrhea) worse.
 "It's also important to avoid alcohol because the goal right after the stomach flu is to replace fluids and alcohol is a diuretic, which means it causes fluid loss," she adds.
 "Highly acidic (tomatoes, for example) or spicy/boldly spiced foods can also trigger nausea or stomach pain, so they should be approached with caution."

-If you're struggling to figure out what to eat when you have the stomach flu, many health experts recommend the BRAT diet (bananas, rice, applesauce, toast) at first.
-The key is to start with bland foods.
+If you're struggling to figure out what foods to eat after a stomach bug, many health experts recommend the BRAT diet (bananas, rice, applesauce, toast) at first.
+The key is to start with bland foods after the stomach flu.
 Once your symptoms are resolved, slowly bring back other foods that you love, says Katie Pfeffer-Scanlan, R.D.

 "These early forays back into solid-food territory are also when you want to start incorporating more fluids to rebalance electrolytes and ease digestion gently, adds Jessica Spiro, R.D.
 "The worst thing that generally happens after the stomach flu or food poisoning is dehydration, so replenishing fluids is incredibly important.
 Soups, smoothies, and water-rich fruits and veggies (think cucumbers and watermelon) are excellent ways to rehydrate."

-Dietitian Thérèse Bonanni, R.D. recommends coconut water as an alternative to sugary sports drinks.
+Dietitian Thérèse Bonanni, R.D. recommends coconut water as an alternative to sugary sports drinks during and after the stomach flu.
 Loaded with potassium and a good source of other key nutrients like sodium, magnesium, and phosphorous, it's her go-to sip for "a natural source of electrolytes without added sugar to replenish and hydrate."

 Once you're feeling up to it, "try kefir and yogurt to replenish beneficial gut bacteria after a bout of GI distress," recommends Bonanni.
-It's also helpful for introducing more protein, adds Asche, which will help stabilize your blood sugar to stave off energy-sucking crashes—and help you feel stronger.
+This is one of the best foods to eat after a stomach bug because it introduces more protein, which will help stabilize your blood sugar to stave off energy-sucking crashes—and help you feel stronger, adds Asche.

-Steering clear of lactose?
-Try a non-dairy yogurt like Daiya's Greek yogurt alternative, which offers up 6 grams of protein and the beneficial bacteria you need.
+Avoiding lactose?
+Try a non-dairy yogurt like Daiya's Greek yogurt alternative, which offers up 6 grams of protein and the beneficial bacteria you need after recovering from the stomach flu.
 Plain is your best option, but even the fruit flavors are lower in sugar and don't have any artificial sweeteners—two sneaky irritants you'll want to avoid when planning what to eat when you have the stomach flu.

-Once you're able to tolerate liquids and bland foods, Gabriella Vetere, R.D.N., recommends introducing probiotic-rich foods at least once a day.
+Once you're able to tolerate liquids and bland foods, Gabriella Vetere, R.D.N., recommends eating probiotic-rich foods after the stomach flu at least once a day.
 Aside from yogurt and kefir, you can also try sauerkraut, kimchee, or miso.
 Edwina Clark, R.D., loves kombucha, a fermented tea beverage.
 Her pick?
 Ginger kombucha "to restore gut bacteria, ease nausea, and replace fluids."

 Not into the whole fermented thing?
 Try a probiotic supplement.
 Since each specific type of bacteria does something slightly different, look for a supplement with multiple types in it to help repopulate the GI tract.
 (P.S.
 Here are some surprising new ways to eat more probiotics.)